lhagan/SSHCore/readme.markdown

 framework that allows Cocoa applications (including iPhone) to interact with SSH servers.
 The present implementation can:

-* run commands on the remote server,
+* run commands on the remote server
 * upload and download via SCP
 * upload and download via SFTP